DragonLibrary/BookBlog/_posts/2021-08-05-howls-moving-castle-the-book-of-many-styles.md

 tags:
   - ""
 ---
 *Howl's Moving Castle* tells the tale of Sophie Hatter, a young woman cursed with age, who goes on a quest to regain her youth.
 She makes a deal with living fire, becomes the bane of a renowned and feared sorcerer's life, and grumbles about spiders.
-So why does this vivid fairytale have a clunky block font for its title, a dramatic and ornate swirl
+So why does this vivid fairytale have a clunky block font for its title, a dramatic and ornate swirl for the author's name, non-descript high contrast for the typeface, and enough illustrations for at least three